 Choosing Frontend Frameworks

-In this post, I’ll outline how I approach framework decisions based on a project’s type, scope, and long-term goals.
+In this post, I outline how I evaluate framework choices based on product type, scope, and long-term requirements.

 1. Understand the Project First